Theta functions on varieties with effective anti-canonical class: The GS case

-\begin{remark} In the projective setup we thus obtain a homogeneous coordinate ring $S_k$ as a flat $\kk[t]/(t^{k+1})$-algebra.
-Varying $k$ the $S_k$ form an inverse system of $\kk\lfor t\rfor$-algebras.
-Thus taking the limit $S:=\liminv S_k$ shows that in \cite{affinecomplex}, Theorem~1.30, we do not only get a flat formal scheme over $\Spf(\kk\lfor t\rfor)$, but a flat scheme $\foX:=\Proj(S)\to \Spec(\kk\lfor t\rfor)$, without further cohomological assumptions and invoking Grothendieck's existence theorem as in \cite{affinecomplex}, Corollary~1.31.
+\begin{remark} In the projective setup Proposition~\ref{Prop: Equivalence with GS} provides a homogeneous coordinate ring $S_k$ as a flat $\kk[t]/(t^{k+1})$-algebra.
+Varying $k$, the $S_k$ form an inverse system of $\kk\lfor t\rfor$-algebras.
+Thus taking the limit $S:=\liminv S_k$ shows that in \cite{affinecomplex}, Theorem~1.30, we do not only get a flat formal scheme over $\Spf(\kk\lfor t\rfor)$, but a flat scheme $\foX:=\Proj(S)\to \Spec(\kk\lfor t\rfor)$, without imposing further cohomological assumptions and invoking Grothendieck's existence theorem as in \cite{affinecomplex}, Corollary~1.31.

 A similar remark holds in the case of higher dimensional bases discussed in \S\ref{Subsect: GS universal}. \end{remark}